ThiagoBussola/PokeApp/README.md

 # Collaborations

-f you want to help me improve the app by adding animations and other features, I will be very happy.
+If you want to help me improve the app by adding animations and other features, I will be very happy.
 Thank you all.